JSONXX

 Excel (.xlsx)

 Best for: Microsoft Excel, Google Sheets, Apple Numbers.
+Try it now →

 • Native .xlsx format (not CSV renamed).